 Also, CISCO showed that they are an international company and they can target multiple nationality users.

-Ebay is one of the biggest player in the banner advertising industry.
-Not only that they invest a lot of money in display advertising but also how they design the banner ads.
-They are selling an emotion and also they are creating a need in every user mind that is seeing these banner ads.
+eBay is one of the biggest players in the banner advertising industry.
+Not only that they invest a lot of money in display advertising but also in how they design the banner ads.
+They are selling an emotion and also they are creating a need in every user’s mind that is seeing these banner ads.

 Just look at it and tell me that you don’t want to upgrade your kitchen tools.

-Here is another example on how to use colors in your banner ads.
-DELL designed these banner ads using only 3 elements: hiqh quality images, a simple color as a background and their logo.
+Here is another example of how to use colors in your banner ads.
+DELL designed these banner ads using only 3 elements: high-quality images, a simple color as a background, and their logo.